OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 In OpenMDAO, a *public variable* is a variable that can be seen or manipulated by other entities in the framework.
-Any data that is passed between components in a model must use public variables to declare the inputs and output for each component.
+Any data that is passed between components in a model must use public variables to declare the inputs and outputs for each component.

 There are two ways to create a public variable for a component.
-The first is to declare it in the component's class definition of the as shown in the example given in :ref:`Getting-Started-with-OpenMDAO`.
+The first is to declare it in the component's class definition as shown in the example given in :ref:`Getting-Started-with-OpenMDAO`.
 A simple component that takes a floating point number as an input and provides a floating point number as an output would look like this: